jlhrogers/CaseStudy2_MSDS/Code/MSDS_CaseStudy2_Master.md

 "The Human Development Index (HDI) is a summary measure of average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and have a decent standard of living.
 The HDI is the geometric mean of normalized indices for each of the three dimensions". _(ref: United Nation's Development Program)_ http://hdr.undp.org/en/content/human-development-index-hdi

-In addition to the survey, data was scraped from the UN's HDI Wikipedia site noted in the code snippit below, which assigns the 2016 estimated HDI for 2015, by country.
-This data was then merged with they survey data, by country, in order to test for correlation between procrastination and the estimated HDI factor.
+In addition to the survey, data was scraped from the UN's HDI Wikipedia site noted in the code snippet below, which assigns the 2016 estimated HDI for 2015, by country.
+This data was then merged with the survey data, by country, to test for correlation between procrastination and the estimated HDI factor.

 <br>